If you are running a NodeJS site via Nginx then you may be using

 This is then followed by a list of domains and domain patterns that are also allowed.
 Google, Bing, etc are allowed for their image bots to access your site.

-to route requests from Nginx to Node.If you’d like to also prevent hot linking then you might like to first have a read of Marcel Eichner’s post on preventing hot linking which this post is based on.
+proxy_pass to route requests from Nginx to Node.If you’d like to also prevent hot linking then you might like to first have a read of Marcel Eichner’s post on preventing hot linking which this post is based on.

 Then you can use a slightly modified version of that code which includes the

-directive in both of the location
+proxy_pass directive in both of the location sections.server {

 In the

-line, ‘blocked’ allows Referers that have been blocked by a firewall, ‘none’ allows requests with no Referer.This is then followed by a list of domains and domain patterns that are also allowed.
+valid_referers line, ‘blocked’ allows Referers that have been blocked by a firewall, ‘none’ allows requests with no Referer.This is then followed by a list of domains and domain patterns that are also allowed.
 Google, Bing, etc are allowed for their image bots to access your site.

 Nessun commento: